 - Self-adhesive soft woven pile draught seals - suitable for sliding door and window applications.

 Make sure you choose the right product for the job, and the right thickness.
 Measure the size of the gap by opening the door or window and seeing how many pages of a notepad, magazine or book you can fit into the gap.
 Then measure their thickness.
-Clean the paint surface before installing self-adhesive seals or the strip won't stick.
+Before installing self-adhesive seals, clean the paint surface with alcohol wipes or spirits or the strip won't stick.

 Traditional single or double-hung windows can be difficult to seal.
 You can seal any that you no longer need to open with a suitable flexible silicon-based or latex sealant.